 Parish Priest, he put the swans under his

-protection from twelfth century’s blood:
+protection from the twelfth century’s blood:

 it is illegal to harm a swan, white,

-black, or any colour—the webbed feet, a Liszt
+black, or any consort—webbed feet, a Liszt

 in sleight of hand upon the keys, there could

-be no other, the master, the maestro’s bride.
+be no other than the maestro’s bride.